 Indirect Biomass Application: There is a number of non-combustion methods available for converting biomass into energy forms.
 In such a process, raw biomass is converted into a variety of gaseous, liquid or solid fuels, which are directly used for energy generation.
 The carbohydrates in biomass, comprised of oxygen-carbon and hydrogen, can be breakdown into a variety of chemicals.
 And some of these can be used as fuels;

-Thermo-chemical: When plant matters are heated instead of burning, it results in various gases, liquids and solids.
-And these products can be further processed and refined into many useful fuels like methane and alcohol.
+When plant matter is heated instead of burning, it results in various gases, liquids, and solids.
+And these products can be further processed and refined into many useful fuels, like methane and alcohol.
 Biomass gasifiers can capture methane released from plants and burn it in a gas turbine to produce electricity.
 Another approach to do this can be to take these fuels and run them through fuel cells, thereby converting hydrogen-rich fuels into electricity and water with few or no emissions.

 Advantages of a robust bioenergy industry